JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 The api server should automatically restart

-### 4. API server replicas
+### 4. Replicas

-We want to have 2 API servers in order to have some redundancy.
+We want to have 2 Client and API servers in order to have some redundancy.

 ### 5. The API server should scale up automatically